 This season, two trends are dominating fall decor: velvet pumpkins and upcycled styrofoam pumpkins from the dollar store.
-Some crafters even combine the two for the ultimate velvet-covered foam pumpkin!
 I’ve put my First Day of Home spin on the dollar store pumpkin craze, too!
-Want in on this action?
-The tutorial below will show you exactly how to upcycle foam pumpkins with paint and decoupage.
+Today, I’ll show you exactly how to upcycle plain pumpkins with paint and decoupage.

 Now, let’s get started with these DIY projects!